-MLB All Star Voting Results 2018: Full Selections, Starters, Snubs and Voting
+MLB All-Star Voting Results 2018: Full Selections, Starters, Snubs and Voting

 Starters from both leagues and the complete rosters were announced Sunday, and the National League will counter with Freddie Freeman, Nolan Arenado and Nick Markakis to break the AL streak.
 Freeman led the National League with more than 4,000,000 votes.

 The Braves and the Chicago Cubs both have two starters in the All-Star Game.
 Catcher Willson Contreras and second baseman Javier Baez will represent the Cubs, and both are making their first appearance in the All-Star Game.
-Both are extremely talented players who have a chance to be regular performers in the Mid-Summer Classic in future seasons
+Both are extremely talented players who have a chance to be regular performers in the Midsummer Classic in future seasons

 Other NL starters include shortstop Brandon Crawford of the San Francisco Giants and outfielder Matt Kemp of the Los Angeles Dodgers.
 Arenado will start at third base for the Senior Circuit.

 The Red Sox have two starters to lead the American League.
 In addition to the five-tool specialist in Betts, designated hitter J.D.
-Martinez overwhelmed the field at that spot as he leads the major leagues in home runs and RBI.
+Martinez overwhelmed the field at that spot, as he leads the major leagues in home runs and RBI.

-Wilson Ramos will start behind the plate as he represents the Tampa Bay Rays and Jose Abreu represents the Chicago White Sox at first base.
+Wilson Ramos will start behind the plate as he represents the Tampa Bay Rays, and Jose Abreu represents the Chicago White Sox at first base.

 Altuve led all of Major League Baseball with 4.8 million votes and will start at second base.

-He told ESPN's All-Star Selection Show that he felt honored to be the game''s leading vote getter.
+He told ESPN's All-Star Selection Show that he felt honored to be the game's leading vote-getter.
 "It means so much to have such a great honor," Altuve said.

-Manny Machado will start in the All-Star Game at shortstop, and that's the first time he made it at that position after years of success at third base.
+Manny Machado will start in the All-Star Game at shortstop, and that's the first time he's made it at that position after years of success at third base.
 While he is expected to be traded before the trade deadline, he still represents the Baltimore Orioles.

 Jose Ramirez of the Cleveland Indians will start at third base, while the Los Angeles Angels' Trout and the Yankees' Judge will join Betts in the outfield.